microsoft/bedrock/docs/firstWorkload/README.md

 With our GitOps resource manifest repo and key pair created, let’s move on to scaffolding out our cluster deployment.

-Creating, managing, and maintaining infrastructure deployment templates is a real challenge, especially at scale, where a large scale deployment can consist of dozens of nearly identical clusters differentiated only by slight differences in config.
+Creating, managing, and maintaining infrastructure deployment templates is a real challenge, especially at scale, where a large scale deployment can consist of dozens of nearly identical clusters differentiated only by slight differences in config based on the cloud region they are operating in or otherwise.

 Bedrock helps your manage this complexity with infrastructure environment templates and definitions.
 Let’s see this in action by scaffolding out our first definition with Bedrock’s `spk` command line tool:

 ```bash
 $ cd ~/cluster-deployment